 This camera comes with an integrated f/2.8 – 5.6, 8.9 – 89mm zoom lens, which is the 35mm equivalent to a focal length of 27.3 to 273mm when using the video mode.
 There are separate focus and zoom rings, so you have more control over the focus whether you are using the automatic or manual focus controls.
 This is a video camera that is loaded with the same features that many professional videographers use, and now you can enjoy using them as well.
 Some of the best features include:

-- Microphone – This camera comes with an MA-400 microphone adapter, and it has an XLR audio input that supports the adapter.
-This is a good camera for documentary and news-style videos, and the MA-400 was created for single-user applications such covering news stories.
+- The Canon XC15 camera comes with an MA-400 microphone adapter, and it has an XLR audio input that supports the adapter.
+This is a good camera for documentary and news-style videos, and the MA-400 was created for single-user applications such as covering news stories.
 It was designed for the c300 Mk II, and it can be mounted on a shoe in two positions.
 There is also an external microphone holder.

-- Audio – Thanks to the extra XLR input, there are many additional menu options, including mic low-cut, internal mic trimming, and internal mic sensitivity.
-This means that you are going to be able to capture high quality audio for your videos without the need for an external microphone.
-Of course, you have the option to use a different microphone, but in most cases, it isn’t going to be necessary because this camera has amazing audio capabilities.
+- Thanks to the extra XLR input, which is used in most professional settings and live recordings, there are many additional menu options, including mic low-cut, internal mic trimming, and internal mic sensitivity.
+This means that you are going to be able to capture high-quality audio for your videos without the need for an external microphone.
+Of course, you have the option to use a different microphone, but in most cases, it isn’t going to be necessary because this camera has amazing audio capabilities, something that a professional camcorder really needs.

 - Monitor – This camera features a Waveform Monitor Display.
 This lets you monitor all of the video signal characteristics when you are shooting outdoors in bright sunlight, which makes seeing other monitors nearly impossible.
 It can also help when you are working in low light conditions, which can also make it difficult to see all of the details of the subjects you are shooting for your videos.
 The scale display is based on 1/24 second shutter speeds.